 Ask the MITM Team to Speak

 The Mind in the Making team at The Bezos Family Foundation is made up of professionals with an impressive mix of academic, policy, and practitioner experience.
-As you read the biographies for Ellen Galinsky, Erin Ramsey, and Nicole Gardner, you will see that we offer a strong set of knowledge and experience on a range of topics – for example, early childhood education, education and poverty policy, running demonstration programs, delivering professional development to future educators and caregivers, evaluating early childhood programs and policies and explaining complex concepts to a variety of audiences.
+As you read the biographies for Ellen Galinsky and Erin Ramsey, you will see that we offer a strong set of knowledge and experience on a range of topics – for example, early childhood education, education and poverty policy, running demonstration programs, delivering professional development to future educators and caregivers, evaluating early childhood programs and policies and explaining complex concepts to a variety of audiences.
 We share a passion for using research in practical ways to improve the lives of children and their families and are well versed in the content and application of Mind in the Making.

 Mind in the Making at The Bezos Family Foundation makes every effort to meet the requests of all organizations that would like to have a member of our team share their insights as a speaker.
 However, there are times due to issues related to scheduling, travel, and intended audience that we might not be able to connect you with the specific team member you request.
 In those instances, we will suggest another member of our team who is available during the dates you requests and/or who has an in-depth knowledge of the topic or group(s) that you wish to address.
 We also encourage you to consider the option of distance presentations, for example webinars and conference calls, that offer more flexibility in scheduling and reduced travel costs.